wingedrhino/DistroSetup/setup-helpers/README.md

 # Setup Helpers

-Scripts to automate various setup tasks
+Docs and scripts to help with various setup tasks